 All nursing students must provide proof of having completed CPR certification through the American Heart Association (AHA) for Healthcare Providers.
 The CPR course must be completed in person.
 No online course certification will be accepted.
-Current certification must be submitted before the first clinical day and must be kept during the entirety of the nursing program.
+Current certification must be submitted before the first clinical day and must be kept throughout the nursing program.